tyonly/vld-sourceguardian/README.rst

 README
 ======

 Note: This is a fork of Derick Rethans' VLD.
 Development and testing were conducted on an Ubuntu 20.04 LTS x86_64 GNU/Linux machine against PHP 5.4.16 and a SourceGuardian 11.4 loader.
 The source code changes are based on the 'last-for-php5' tag from the VLD project.
+The assembly code is very specific to the SourceGuardian 5.4 loader.

 As with the original VLD, this extension is designed to show low level PHP structures.
 It is therefore very sensitive to changes in the PHP API.
 However, this fork has a new option, 'sg_decode' which will hook